knowthebird/NoninvasiveGlucometer/README.md

   1. Human Interface
      1. The Sensor must not harm the user.
      2. The Sensor must estimate the user's blood glucose level in milligrams per deciliter.
-     3. The Sensor must attach to either a finger, wrist, or ear lobe.
+     3. The Sensor must attach to either a finger, wrist, hand, or ear lobe.
      4. The Sensor must not puncture the skin.
   2. SWaP-C
      1. The Sensor must fit in a USPS Small Flat Rate Box (8 5/8″ x 5 3/8″ x 1 5/8").
      2. The Sensor must weigh less than 2 lbs.
-     3. The Sensor must consume less than 10 watts power.
+     3. The Sensor must accept power from standard US wall outlet (120 VAC RMS, Type A or Type B, 15A) or provide its own power (internal battery).
      4. The Sensor components must cost less than $200 USD in total.
-  3. Electrical Interface
+  3. Hardware
-     1. The Sensor must use the Adafruit Feather footprint, pinout, and female headers to allow connection to an Adafruit Feather M0 Adalogger microcontroller.
-     2. When connected to the microcontroller, the Sensor must not prevent use of Serial Communications or SD card logging.
-     3. When connected to the microcontroller, the Sensor must not prevent the microcontroller from using an Adafruit 128x64 OLED FeatherWing display or buttons.
-     4. The Sensor must not require physical modifications to the Adafruit Feather M0 Adalogger microcontroller or Adafruit 128x64 OLED FeatherWing.
-     5. The Sensor must not damage the Adafruit Feather M0 Adalogger microcontroller or Adafruit 128x64 OLED FeatherWing.
+     1. All hardware required to use the sensor must be provided.
+Note, this includes power source, sensor, processor, and display.
+     2. You are encouraged (not required) to choose components which can be easily sourced or recreated.
+E.g. can be 3d printed versus export controlled.
-  4. Software Interface
+  4. Software
-     1. The software repository must use this repository's structure and continue to function as an Arduino library.
-     2. The software must fit and run on an Adafruit Feather M0 Adalogger microcontroller when compiled in the example TestHarness (Total compiled size less than 262144 bytes).
-     3. The software interface must implement the pure virtual methods provided in the GlucometerSensor class of this repository [Initialize, PositionSensor(GlucometerDisplay display), and GetConcentration_mg_dl].
-Overloads may be implemented, but are not required, and will not be used for the competition.
-     4. The Initialize() method must contain all logic to initialize and calibrate the sensor.
-     5. The PositionSensor(GlucometerDisplay display) method must contain all logic to ensure the sensor is properly positioned on the user.
-     6. The GetConcentration_mg_dl() method must contain all logic to measure and return the user's blood glucose level in milligrams per deciliter.
+     1. The sensor must be programmed with the necessary software to operate it.
+I.e. the user must not be required to build or upload software to operate the sensor.
+     2. You are encouraged (not required) to write modular software that can be used as a library for future developers.
+E.g. this repo can be used as an Arduino library.
  5. Documentation
      1. All documentation must be provided under the MIT License.
 By entering the competition, you agree all documentation submitted can be shared publicly under the MIT License with the final results.
      2. All of the following documentation must be provided:
         1. A parts list, containing the Supplier, Part Number, Quantity Used, and Cost per Component for each component used.
         2. Dimensional drawings or STL files for any custom made mechanical components.
-        3. A wiring schematic for any custom made electrical components.
+        3. Wiring schematics for any custom made electrical components.
         4. All source code used.
     3. Your documentation does not need to be shared publicly before the final results and winners are announced.
 If you share it, you agree to allow competitors to use it.
 It is your responsibility to protect your documentation before then if that is not desired.